-Judge Trauger does not set trailer dockets for civil trials in Nashville and makes every attempt not to have civil trials interrupted by other court proceedings.
+Judge Campbell makes every attempt not to have civil trials interrupted by other court proceedings.

 B. Out-of-Town Parties, Witnesses or Attorneys

 The judges will attempt to accommodate out-of-town parties, witnesses and attorneys to the extent possible, although local counsel is expected to be ready to try the case.
 In attempting to accommodate out-of-town parties, witnesses and attorneys, the judges take into consideration potential hardship to other cases and the efficient administration of justice.